onechronos/engineering_guide/src/ddd/ubiquitous_language.md

 ... etc etc.

-To approaches to resolving this ambiguity exist:
+Two approaches to resolving this ambiguity exist:

 * Use conjugation to make every word in the Ubiquitous Language unique and unambiguous.
 Instead of ```Portal```, say ```ClientPortal```.
 Instead of User, say ```NonBrokerClientPortalUser```.
 * Establish [Bounded Contexts](https://martinfowler.com/bliki/BoundedContext.html) that break up the larger system into smaller ones, each with their own Ubiquitous Language.
 In this approach, a Client Portal Context might have a ```Subscriber``` and a ```User```.
 Their meaning is ambiguous when the context is unknown, but unambiguous within a context.